West Papuan Highlands languages: History

 Capell linked the Dani languages to Kwerba in 1962, a position followed by Wurm, who included Dani-Kwerba and the Wissel Lakes (Paniai Lakes) languages as branches of Trans–New Guinea.
 Larson & Larson (1972) proposed that the Dani and Paniai Lakes families, along with the Amung and Dem isolates, grouped together within TNG.
 Ross (2005) suggests a possible link between Dani and Paniai with his West TNG proposal.
 Usher confirms Larson & Larson and finds that the Amung and Dem languages are closest to each other.

-Lexical comparison

-The lexical data below is from the Trans-New Guinea database and Usher (2020).
-The Bayono-Awbono data is from Wilbrink (2004).
-Neighboring languages not traditionally classified within West Papuan Highlands are also included for comparison.